 Fatigue from anxiety is often difficult to understand.
-Generally it happens after prolonged anxiety, such as an anxiety attack or a situation that causes significant stress.
-It's a common symptom of almost every type of anxiety, even though in some ways anxiety keeps you awake.
-Make sure you take my anxiety test first.
+It happens after prolonged anxiety, such as an anxiety attack or a situation that causes significant stress.
+It is a common symptom of almost every type of anxiety, even though in some ways anxiety keeps you awake.

 How Anxiety Fatigue May Be Affecting Your Life

-- Social Networking and Staying in Touch - Staying in touch and socially present becomes much more difficult when you are fatigued.
-You find yourself having to tell people who ask you out for lunch that you are too tired to go, forgetting plans and appointments, and generally avoiding others due to the energy requirements of socializing.
-This can hurt the feelings of your friends, coworkers, significant others and even strangers who don’t understand your distant behavior.
-In addition, if you lack the drive to build and maintain social networks due to your anxiety fatigue, you run the risk of being excluded.
-In turn, exclusion and hurt feelings can cause more stress in your life, resulting in a vicious cycle of anxiety, fatigue and more anxiety.
+- Social Networking and Staying in Touch Staying in touch and socially present becomes much more difficult when you are fatigued.
+You find yourself having to tell people who ask you out for lunch that you are too tired to go, forgetting plans and appointments, and avoiding others due to the energy requirements of socializing.
+This can hurt the feelings of your friends, coworkers, significant others and even strangers who do not understand your changed behavior.
+If you lack the drive to build and maintain social networks due to your anxiety fatigue, you run the risk of being excluded.
+In turn, exclusion and hurt feelings can cause more stress in your life, resulting in a vicious cycle of anxiety, fatigue, and more anxiety.

-- Keeping Up With News and Trends - Anxiety fatigue can lead to apathy in regards to popular media, current events, or keeping up your appearance in terms of fashion.
-The world around you seems to become less important as your body and brain become more occupied with their own struggles to function properly.
+- Keeping Up With News and Trends Anxiety fatigue can lead to apathy in regards to popular media, current events, or keeping up your appearance regarding trends.
+The world seems to become less important as your body and brain become more occupied with their struggles to function properly.
 A resulting inability to engage in an average conversation can lead to a disconnect with the people you know and meet, as well as feelings of loneliness and isolation.

-- Your Busy Schedule - In the modern world, there seem to be no end of things you are expected to do—answering your phone, driving from place to place or catching buses, getting to meetings on time and picking up groceries.
+- Your Busy Schedule In the modern world, there seems to be no end of things you are expected to do.
+You are expected to be answering your phone, driving from place to place or catching buses, getting to meetings on time and picking up groceries.
 When you are fatigued, simple things like having a phone conversation or driving yourself to work become complicated and even potentially hazardous.
-An inability to concentrate, as well as tiredness and slower reaction times can mean that you do things like misunderstand important messages or crash your car, which further complicate your already busy days.
+An inability to concentrate, as well as tiredness and slower reaction times, can mean that you do things like misunderstand important messages or crash your car, which further complicates your already busy days.

-- Job Competition - Job competition in the modern world is fierce, and being at your best when at work can be crucial to maintaining a good life for yourself, and/or your family.
-When you are suffering from anxiety fatigue, it generally means you are not able to perform as well in any situation as you otherwise would be.
+- Job Competition Job competition in the modern world is fierce, and being at your best when at work can be crucial to maintaining a good life for yourself, and/or your family.
+When you are suffering from anxiety fatigue, it means you are not able to perform as well in any situation as you otherwise would be.
 This can be detrimental to customer service, to managing others, to getting along with coworkers, to almost any other part of your job you can think of.
-Work is one of the places where your competence matters most, and where you literally can’t afford to struggle.
+Work is one of the places where your competence matters most, and where you feel the most that vulnerabilities cannot be shown.

 How to Overcome Anxiety Fatigue